Raghav175/Python/Lists/README.md

 ---

 ## **Files in This Folder**
-This folder contains Python files demonstrating list behavior, common operations, and typical usage patterns.
+This folder contains Python files demonstrating list behaviour, common operations, and typical usage patterns to solve problems.